pawatsethaput/OpenBank/REST-API-V1.1.md

 *Optional*

-Authentication via OAuth is only required if the view is not public.
+Authentication via OAuth is required.

-(only public is currently supported)

 update data in the "corporate_location" field of other account meta data (the other party involved in the transaction [here](#transaction))